Andreasgdp/Andreasgdp/README.md

 ## I'm a Student and Developer!

 - 🔭 I’m currently working on a website [Online Help List][OHL]!
+- 🔭 I’m in the middle of starting a new company [BHelpful][BHelpful]!
-- 🌱 I’m doing my best to learn new things every day
+- 🌱 Doing my best to learn new things every day
-- 👯 I’m looking to collaborate with others
+- 👯 Looking to collaborate with others
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and design